sproof/docs/docs/jsclient/main.rst

 Premium
 ----------

 If you don't want to request Ether you can use our premium api, where sproof acts as a proxy and forwards your secure data and your locally created signature to the blockchain.
-To use this service you need to create your account and a sproof profile with your  `webapp <https://app.sproof.io`_.
+To use this service you need to create your account and a sproof profile with our webapp:  https://app.sproof.io.

 Once your profile is created you can download your ``sproof-code``, with 10 free uploads attached.
 If you need more uploads feel free to contact team@sproof.io.

 Your sproof code is a mnemonic which contains 12 randomly chosen words.

 .. note::
 sproof does not stores your sproof-core.
 In case that you lose your ``sproof-code`` we cannot recover it.

 Create a config file